ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToFlashImageeMMC.md

 ## **Prerequisites**

-- Download the prebuilt image of to the working directory on your development host [click here](https://www.ipi.wiki/pages/downloads-imx8mplus)
+- Download the prebuilt image of to the working directory on your development host [click here](https://www.ipi.wiki/pages/downloads-imx8mplus).

-- Prepare your target board by connecting power cord and connect the micro USB OTG cable to the host computer
+- Prepare your target board by connecting power cord and connect the micro USB OTG cable to the host computer.

-- Make sure your boot loader switches are in eMMC mode which is 1000
+- Make sure your boot loader switches are in eMMC mode which is 1000.

   <img src="HowToFlashImageeMMC.assets\emmc.PNG" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />

 ## Windows Host

-- Download Win32DiskImager software for flashing image [click here](https://win32diskimager.download/) and install it on your host computer
+- Download Win32DiskImager software for flashing image [click here](https://win32diskimager.download/) and install it on your host computer.

-- Open Win32 Disk Imager and it will automatically detect the target board as a device
+- Open Win32 Disk Imager and it will automatically detect the target board as a device.

-- Now click file explorer icon and and browse to the image file which you have previously copied to your working directory on the development host and select it
+- Now click file explorer icon and and browse to the image file which you have previously copied to your working directory on the development host and select it.
 - Then click **Write** and wait for the process to be successful, it might take several minutes.

 <img src="HowToFlashImageeMMC.assets\win32_1.PNG" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />

   <img src="HowToFlashImageeMMC.assets\win32_2.PNG" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />

-- Remove the micro USB OTG device
+- Remove the micro USB OTG device.

--  Connect HDMI cable from Monitor to target board to check the display
+-  Connect HDMI cable from Monitor to target board to check the display.

 ## Linux Host